 Jordan Turel has spent the last 11 years working in non-profit management roles serving the Boy Scouts of America, and with a local social service provider, Northwest Family Services (NWFS).
 Prior to joining Door to Grace, he supported NWFS in building their sex trafficking awareness program beginning in 2014.
 Following this initial build up, the program reached over 5,000 annually.
 As a 5th generation Oregonian, Jordan is committed in impacting this cause and seeing changes happen.

-Jordan is a graduate from Gonzaga University and is currently finishing up an MBA in Nonprofit Management at the University of Portland.
+Jordan is a graduate from Gonzaga University and with an MBA in Nonprofit Management from the University of Portland.
 In addition, his background includes a 15-year history running a painting contracting company that began while he was an undergraduate student.
-Personally, Jordan enjoys exploring and adventuring the area with his three-year-old son.
+Personally, Jordan enjoys exploring and adventuring the area with his young son.

 - Hometown Portland